13 October - 1 November 2022

-This short course will provide participants with an introduction to substantive human rights law.
+This online short course will provide participants with an introduction to substantive human rights law.
 It will start with an introduction to the nature and sources of international human rights law and its place in the international legal system.

 The course will then provide a presentation of the main principles applicable to substantive rights (jurisdiction, obligation and limitations).

-Chosen cases and topics will be finally be explored to give concrete examples of current dilemmas and challenges.
+Chosen cases and topics will finally be explored to give concrete examples of current dilemmas and challenges.
 At the end of the course, participants will be in a position to understand how international human rights law works as a legal system and to understand the major legal controversies and challenges in the field.

 This short course forms part of the Geneva Academy Executive Master in International Law in Armed Conflict.
 It is open to professionals – diplomats, lawyers, legal advisers, judges, NGO staff, human rights advocates, media specialists, professionals working in emergency situations, UN staff and staff from other international organizations – who are not enrolled in the Executive Master and who want to deepen their expertise in this specific issue.